datable-be/AI4C_ContentAnalysis/README.md

 ### Docker

 This API runs inside a [Docker](https://www.docker.com/) container, so you need a working installation of the [Docker Engine](https://docs.docker.com/engine/install/).

 Verify your installation with the following command.

-Notice that `docker` commands always need to be run with root privileges.
+Note that `docker` commands always need to be run with root privileges!

 ```bash
 sudo docker info